syjiangrui/SNLevelDB/README.md

 ------

-A Objective-C wrapper static frameWork For Google LevelDB on iOS.
+A Objective-C wrapper static framework For Google LevelDB on iOS.